EsteeBrooks/my_memory_allocator/README.md

 Final project for Computer Systems taught by Professor Ari Shamash

 Assignment: Create a your own implementation of malloc() and free().
-Implement function for print statistics as well.
+Implement function for printing statistics as well.

 My approach: Create two linked list that track the locations of free memory and allocated memory in the memory pool respectively.